blockblaz/native-quickstart/README.md

 After starting, the following services are available:

 - **L1 Node**: `http://localhost:8545` (default)
+  - Uses **Clique PoA consensus** - automatically produces blocks every 5 seconds
+  - First account from genesis is the block signer/miner
 - **L2 Node**: `http://localhost:18545` (default)
+  - Blocks are produced by the sequencer via Engine API
+  - No local mining - receives blocks from sequencer
 - **L2 Engine API**: `http://localhost:18551` (default)
+  - Used by sequencer to submit blocks to L2 node
 - **Sequencer**: `http://localhost:18547` (default)
+  - Produces L2 blocks and submits them via Engine API
 - **Sequencer Metrics**: `http://localhost:9090` (default)

+### NativeRollup Contract

+The script automatically deploys the NativeRollup contract on L1 after all services are started:
+- Contract address is displayed in the startup summary
+- Uses the first account from genesis as the deployer
+- Deterministic deployment (same address on each devnet start)
+- Contract validates execute transaction chainId and calls EXECUTE precompile

 ## Account Management